aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 ## Limitations of my implementation:
 1. Sometimes the initial seeding by kmeans++ will get stuck in a local minimum (two seeds in the same cluster, i.e. the algorithm mistakenly splits up one cluster as two or more): the occurence of this is more prevalent as the number of clusters increases.
 This problem never happens with sci-kit learn's built-in kmeans.
+** Edit 9/26/2019: I have greatly reduced the occurence of this problem by running the kmeans algorithm multiple times over the data set.
+The number of times to repeat kmeans can be specified by the user via a "reps" integer parameter, similar to the n_init parameter for scikit learn's KMeans function.
-2. The plotting functions only work for 2D and 3D data (but the actual kmeans will work for all dimensions)
+2. The plotting functions only work for 2D and 3D data (but the actual kmeans centroid finding algorithm will work for all dimensions)
 3. Only works for upto 12 clusters

 # Helpful Links: